kaBeech/advent-of-code-solutions/2023-Xtreme-Xmas-Code-Maiden-Voyage/Day25-Python-Thorough-Comments/notes.md

 ## Closing notes

-These it is!
+There it is!
 It's non-deterministic, but it seems like it should work and sounds fun!

 As I mentioned in the README for Day 24, I'll be busy for a while, so it may be a while before I implement this, but it's here for now!